Get a free, no obligation personal loan quote with rates as low as 9.90%

 Get Started You can apply with no impact to your credit score

 The Canadian economy has been adversely affected since the rise of COVID.
 In an effort to help Canadians and businesses affected by the recent pandemic, the Government of Canada introduced a number of financial support programs and slashed its interest rate to help the economy’s recovery.
 This is particularly significant for Canadians who are looking to borrow, save, or invest.
-But for the first time since March 2020, the Bank of Canada finally cut the key interest rate, which is now 4.5%.
+But the Bank of Canada recently cut the key interest rate again, which is now 3.75%.

 Bank Of Canada Interest Rate